-If staff have concerns about a child, they should raise these with the DSL or deputy.
-In situations of alleged abuse involving staff members (including supply staff, volunteers and contractors), refer to allegations guidance at Section 9 and Whistleblowing at Section 12.
+If staff have concerns about a child, they should raise these with the DSL or a deputy.
+In situations of alleged abuse involving staff members (including supply staff, volunteers, contractors and other external providers

-Wherever possible, there should be a conversation with the DSL (or deputy), who will help staff decide what to do next.
+Wherever possible, there should be a conversation with the DSL (or a deputy), who will help staff decide what to do next.
 Options will then include: